-the third in our blog series on corruption in fragile states.
+– part of the series on corruption in fragile states –

 The power that is abused through a corrupt transaction or that enables a corrupt system to become entrenched is at the heart of understanding corruption dynamics.
 How to generate nuanced and useful analysis is of significant concern to both the work on CAASDI and the Fletcher School’s research on corruption and legitimacy.
 In particular, how to generate useful programming insights around power flows, and the connection between the political centre and the local context.

 In societies where the ruling regime keeps the reins of power tightly held, it is rare that the systems that drive corruption are limited to the area in which an implementing actor can conduct programming e.g. a city, district.

 One must determine how the systems that drive or enable corruption connect to different levels of power beyond the immediate programming area.
 Otherwise, how can one truly understand the entire system of corruption and thus potential levers for change or forces that will work against change?